ZW-xjtlu/m6ALogisticModel/README.md

 Installation
 ------------

-Currently, you could install this package using this command.
+Currently, you could install this package using this command in R.

 ``` r
 devtools::install_github("ZhenWei10/m6ALogisticModel")